Family Fun In Beautiful Port Macquarie

 By: Emily O'Brien, ellaslist

 Enjoy a long weekend away in beautiful Port Macquarie.
 From beaches to dining to coastal walks and more, there’s something for everyone in the family to love.
 This thriving town is the perfect family-friendly getaway for Sydneysiders to enjoy.
 Your biggest problem will be narrowing down all there is to choose from!
-Added bonus: Try timing your trip to coincide with Tastings on Hastings, the town’s primary event on its culinary calendar, attracting thousands of locals from neighboring communities, comprising of over 100 stalls of food, wine, beer, local goods and even kids’ activities.
+Added bonus: Try timing your trip to coincide with Tastings on Hastings, the town’s primary event on its culinary calendar, attracting thousands of locals from neighbouring communities, comprising of over 100 stalls of food, wine, beer, local goods and even kids’ activities.

 Destination: Port Macquarie, NSW